Kat Slater

-In the events of Kat's second stint on the soap, in what was called "the biggest soap story in probably the history of soaps", Kat and Ronnie Branning (Samantha Womack) both give birth on the same day, but Ronnie's son, James Branning, dies and while Kat is in hospital and her son, Tommy Moon (Shane and Ralfie White), is unattended, Ronnie swaps James and Tommy.
+In the events of Kat's second stint on the soap, in what was called "the biggest soap story in probably the history of soaps", Kat and Ronnie Branning (Samantha Womack) both give birth on the same day, but Ronnie's son, James Branning, dies, and while Kat is in hospital and her son, Tommy Moon (Shane and Ralfie White), is unattended, Ronnie swaps James and Tommy.
 The storyline received over 6,000 complaints, making it the second most complained about EastEnders storyline.
 Kat's storylines also include suffering a miscarriage, an affair with Derek Branning (Jamie Foreman) which ends her first marriage with Alfie, becoming penniless and permanently scarred in a fire and becoming a millionaire.
-In 2015, Kat's most prominent storyline – her rape, is revisited when it is revealed that Kat had given birth to twins and she has a secret son, Zoe's twin brother and this facilitates the character's second exit from the soap.
+In 2015, Kat's most prominent storyline – her rape, is revisited when it is revealed that Kat had given birth to twins and she has a secret son, Zoe's twin brother; this facilitates the character's second exit from the soap.
 In Kat & Alfie: Redwater, Kat discovers her son is a murderous Catholic priest, Dermott Dolan (Oisín Stack).

-Since her reintroduction to the show in 2018, Kat's storylines have focused on the breakdown of her and Alfie's marriage and her separation from Tommy and their twin sons Bert and Ernie Moon; a relationship with Kush Kazemi (Davood Ghadami); feuds with both her cousin Stacey Slater (Lacey Turner) and enemy Phil Mitchell (Steve McFadden); embarking on a relationship with Phil after sleeping with him; surviving an accidental hit-and-run by her friend Whitney Dean (Shona McGarty); taking temporary custody of Tommy's half-sister Scarlett Butcher (Tabitha Byron); a feud with Scarlett's mother, Janine Butcher (Charlie Brooks); clashing with Phil's sister Sam Mitchell (Kim Medcalf) and his ex-wife Sharon Watts (Letitia Dean) over the Mitchell empire; her tumultuous marriage to Phil, ending in their separation; suffering parental abuse from her son Tommy; reconciling with Alfie; becoming landlady of the Queen Vic; and reuniting with Zoe.
+Since her reintroduction to the show in 2018, Kat's storylines have focused on the breakdown of her and Alfie's marriage, and her separation from Tommy and their twin sons Bert and Ernie Moon; a relationship with Kush Kazemi (Davood Ghadami); feuds with both her cousin Stacey Slater (Lacey Turner) and enemy Phil Mitchell (Steve McFadden); embarking on a relationship with Phil after sleeping with him; surviving an accidental hit-and-run by her friend Whitney Dean (Shona McGarty); taking temporary custody of Tommy's half-sister Scarlett Butcher (Tabitha Byron); a feud with Scarlett's mother, Janine Butcher (Charlie Brooks); clashing with Phil's sister Sam Mitchell (Kim Medcalf) and his ex-wife Sharon Watts (Letitia Dean) over the Mitchell empire; her tumultuous marriage to Phil, ending in their separation; suffering parental abuse from her son Tommy; reconciling with Alfie; becoming landlady of the Queen Vic; reuniting with Zoe, whom she supports through a stalking ordeal; and discovering that she is a grandmother upon meeting Zoe's long-lost children, Jasmine Fisher (Indeyarna Donaldson-Holness) and Josh Goodwin (Joshua Vaughan).
 Wallace has won multiple awards for her portrayal of Kat, who has become one of the show's best-loved characters.